spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/products/concrete-products/editing-product-variants.md

     {% endinfo_block %}

-    3. *Image* tab: define the image(s), image set(s), and the image order for you product variant.
+    3. **Image** tab: define the image(s), image set(s), and the image order for you product variant.
-    4. *Assign bundled products* tab: this tab is used in case you need to create a product bundle.
-See [Creating Product Bundles](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.html) for details.
+    4. **Assign bundled products** tab: this tab is used in case you need to create a product bundle.
+For details, see [Creating Product Bundles](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.html).
-    5. *Discontinue* tab: This tab is used in case you want to discontinue the product.
-See [Discontinuing a Product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/discontinuing-products.html) to know more.
+    5. **Discontinue** tab: This tab is used in case you want to discontinue the product.
+To know more, see [Discontinuing a Product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/discontinuing-products.html).
-    6. *Product Alternatives* tab: This tab is used to define the product alternatives for the product.
-See [Adding Product Alternatives](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/adding-product-alternatives.html) to know more.
+    6. **Product Alternatives** tab: This tab is used to define the product alternatives for the product.
+To know more, [Adding Product Alternatives](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/adding-product-alternatives.html).
-    7. *Scheduled Prices* tab: here you can only review scheduled prices imported via a CSV file if any.
-The actual import is done in **Prices** > **Scheduled Prices**.
+    7. **Scheduled Prices** tab: here you can only review scheduled prices imported via a CSV file if any.
+The actual import is done in **Prices&nbsp;<span aria-label="and then">></span> Scheduled Prices**.
 3. Click **Save**.

 ### Reference information: Editing a product variant